loatswil/PowerNews/README.md

 https://www.buzzfeed.com/world.xml

-Removed for Paywall and not knowing how to format an XML feed properly (dates)!
+Removed Economist feeds for Paywall and not knowing how to format an XML feed properly (dates)!